orzdk/mkpi/README.md

 ![Screenshot](https://github.com/orzdk/mkpi/blob/master/doc/screenshot.png)

 THIS IS A BETA.
-BACKUP ANY IMPORTANT ROUTING TABLES.
+BACKUP ANY IMPORTANT ROUTING TABLES !

-Now with raspi gpio API !
+# Now with raspi gpio API !

 ## Intro
-MKPI is a frontend for USBMidiKliK - https://github.com/TheKikGen/USBMidiKliK4x4 To familiarize yourself with the priciples of routing and transformation applied in the UI, please refer to the USBMidiKliK4x4 sysex documentation first.
+MKPI is a frontend for USBMidiKliK4x4 - https://github.com/TheKikGen/USBMidiKliK4x4
+To familiarize yourself with the priciples of routing and transformation applied in the UI, please refer to the USBMidiKliK4x4 sysex documentation first.

 ## Users, logins